 Elai Katz leads Cahill Gordon & Reindel LLP's antitrust practice groups and is co-chair of the firm's Pro Bono Committee.

 Elai's practice focuses principally on a wide range of antitrust law matters, including mergers and acquisitions, litigation, counseling and government investigations.
-He also has significant experience in intellectual property counseling and litigation as well as general commercial litigation.

 Elai has represented clients in a variety of antitrust disputes, including complex class actions alleging price fixing and monopolization, as well as matters involving distribution arrangements and price discrimination.
 He regularly advises clients on the formation of joint ventures, development of distribution and marketing arrangements and pricing policies, participation in trade association activities and interaction with competitors.